Rapid-POS/RapidGO/Release-Notes/RapidPOS-RapidGo-1.06.27-Release-Notes.md

 ## Bug Fixes and Performance Enhancements

-### EOCD Error When Changing Databases
-- Resolved an issue where users received an EOCD error when switching databases in settings.

 ### Receiving Screen – Price 1 Not Showing & Expected Qty Always Zero
 - Fixed a bug where **Price 1** failed to display on the receiving screen.
 - Resolved an issue where **Expected Quantity** always showed as zero.